hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - feature to enable the blocking of greymail for the end user w/ ESA: <span style="color: #bb6600;">Intelligent Multi-Scan</span>
   - CLI command used to enable URL filtering support for shortened URLs on the Cisco ESA: <code style="color: #bb6600;">websecurityadvancedconfig</code>
   - primary benefit of deploying an ESA in hybrid mode:provide email security while supporting the <span style="color: #bb6600;">transition to the cloud</span>
+  - action on the Cisco ESA to enable LDAP accept queries on a listener as malicious actors must be prevented from quickly identifying all valid recipients: <span style="color: #bb6600;">Configure Directory Harvest Attack Prevention</span>

 - Advanced Phishing Protection (not on WSA)